Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Macadamias are tree nuts.

-- Among the vitamins and minerals they provide, macadamias are most concentrated in manganese and thiamin (vitamin B1).
+- Among the vitamins and minerals they provide, macadamias provide a notable concentration of manganese and thiamin (vitamin B1).

 - An ounce (28.35g) provides approximately 10-12 macadamia nuts.

-As shown in the picture above, Marcona almonds look somewhat like the cross between regular almonds and macadamia nuts.
+As shown in the picture above, Marcona almonds look somewhat like a fusion of regular almonds and macadamia nuts.

 - Calories: 170 kcal